fhumbertodf/dicionario/Textos2.md

 My neighbors like to plant geraniums, petunias and marigolds in the summer.
 Some people plant sunflowers.
 Sunflowers grow very tall.
-Sometimes a girl will get an orchid for her date.
 They have bright yellow petals.
 All of those flowers grow best in the sunshine.
 If your garden is shady, you have to plant different things.